lightning/bolts/03-transactions.md

 			htlc_output
 		- lock_time: 4 bytes

-Multiplying non-witness data by 4, this gives a weight of 376.
-Adding the witness data for each case (285 + 2 for HTLC-timeout, 325 + 2 for HTLC-success) gives a weight of:
+Multiplying non-witness data by 4 results in a weight of 376.
+Adding the witness data for each case (285 + 2 for HTLC-timeout, 325 + 2 for HTLC-success) results in weights of:

 	663 (HTLC-timeout)
 	703 (HTLC-success)